Code-Institute-Submissions/Project_2_Quiz-1/README.md

    ![](assets/images/correct.PNG)
    ![](assets/images/incorrect.PNG)

-   - Point system, when you get and answer correctly you get 100 points up to 1000
+   - Point system, when you get and answer correctly you get 100 points, up to 1000.

    ![](assets/images/correct.PNG)

-  - Ability to input your name at the end of the game to save your score
+  - Ability to input your name at the end of the game to save your score.

   ![](assets/images/endScreen.PNG)

-  - Ability to have 5 of the highest scores saved
+  - Ability to have 5 of the highest scores saved.

   ![](assets/images/scores.PNG)

 ## Testing
-  - I confirmed that the website runs in Chrome, Firefox, Safari, and Opera
+  - I confirmed that the website runs in Chrome, Firefox, Safari, and Opera.

-  - I have tested that the website is responsive and adjusts to different screen sizes
+  - I have tested that the website is responsive and adjusts to different screen sizes.

   - All grammatical errors have been corrected.

  -Validator Testing
-  - HTML: No errors were found when put through W3C Validator
+  - HTML: No errors were found when put through W3C Validator.
-  - CSS: No errors were found when put through W3C Validator
+  - CSS: No errors were found when put through W3C Validator.
   - Perfect Score given by lighthouse in the dev tools.

    ![](assets/images/performance.PNG)

  -Bugs
    - Fixed issue where counter would not count the points.
-To fix it I changes the function in game.js
+To fix it I changes the function in game.js.
    - Fixed issue where text would be cropped or not display correctly on mobile or smaller screens.
-To fixed it I renamed    the classes and gave them the proper parameters
+To fixed it I renamed    the classes and gave them the proper parameters.

  -Unfixed bugs
-   - The endScreen doesn't align properly with smaller devices
+   - The endScreen doesn't align properly with smaller devices.

 ## Deployment
-  - The site was deployed to GitHub pages
+  - The site was deployed to GitHub pages.

 ## Credit
-  - W3Schools for javascript
+  - W3Schools for javascript.
-  - Stackpverflow for bug fixes
+  - Stackoverflow for bug fixes.